garrett-sutton/garrett-sutton.github.io/_drafts/ikigai.md

    - lots of vegetables
    - lots of different types of food
    - limited amounts of sugar
-   - eating only until you're only 80% full
+   - eating only until you're 80% full

-I've heard a similar point to advocating for only eating until you're 80% fully.
-In my elementary understanding, when we consistently overeat, we're giving our body more than it acutally needs.
+I've heard a similar point to advocating for only eating until you're 80% full.
+In my elementary understanding, when we consistently overeat, we're giving our body more than it needs.
 This leads to our body not utilizing the nutrients we give it in the most efficient way possible.

-### regular low intensity exercise
+### regular low-intensity exercise
-The book highlights that the people on Okinawa don't necessarily do a lot of very intentional exercise.
-But they are constantly working in their garden or walking around their villages.
+The book highlights that the people in Okinawa don't necessarily do a lot of very intentional exercise.
+But they are constantly working on their garden or walking around their villages.

-Given life in the US is much different than the islands of Okinawa, I take from this that it's ultra important to exercise regularly.
+Given life in the US is much different than the island of Okinawa, I take from this that it's ultra important to exercise regularly.
 But also, we shouldn't overlook the value of just moving during the day.
 I think that can look